 When I visited Oukaimeden for the first time in 1973, it was early spring.
-I was travelling with a Binghamton University professor, Dick Moench, who was a skier, and he did not hesitate to take the chair lift to the 10,500 foot high summit.
+I was traveling with a Binghamton University professor, Dick Moench, who was a skier, and he did not hesitate to take the chair lift to the 10,500-foot-high summit.
 He made his way down on old, rented equipment, which was a tribute to his athletic ability.
 It was late in the season, and the trails were rocky.

 At that time, the main lodging there was the 160-room Club Alpin Français facility which had been built by the Casablanca section of CAF during the Protectorate.
 Oukaimeden offers challenging skiing.
 The 10,500-foot-high chair lift was and still is, I believe, the highest in Africa.

 A few years later I came back a few times to hike.
 Directly facing the resort rises Jbel Angour.
 Angour is a walk up, and the easy descent via the west ridge offers great views.
 The standard route, when there is not too much snow, uses a diagonally ascending ledge as opposed to one of the gullies.